cdot/Squirrel/README.md

 ## Security risks

 In the past browsers have often been highlighted as the source of security problems.
 As a result, modern browsers are under constant scrutiny and are very well designed.
 If used properly, they offer a very secure environment in which to run software.

+Squirrel is designed to work in a well defined environment:
+- Served from a totally trusted website
+- Using SSL (https:) communications
+- With an uncompromised, modern browser

 Squirrel doesn't store your password, nor does it transmit your password over the internet.
 Is it extremely difficult to extract your password from your stored data (if you forget your password, no-one can help you, so don't forget it).
 So the major risks you should be aware of are:
 - compromised browser (someone has installed a hacked version of the browser)